ericoporto/ags-manual-wiki/Settingupthegame.md

 within the game.
 Double-click one to open it up.

-The "StandardMode" option in the property grid tells AGS that this is a 'normal' cursor mode - ie. using this cursor will fire an event on whatever is clicked on as usual.
+The "StandardMode" option in the property grid tells AGS that this is a 'normal' cursor mode - i.e. using this cursor will fire an event on whatever is clicked on as usual.
 This mode applies to the standard Walk, Look, Interact and Talk modes, but you can create others too.
 Do not tick it for the Use Inventory mode, since this is a special mode.